alainwolf/roll.urown.net/glossary.rst

     DNSKEY

-        Key-signing-key (KSK) is the cryptographic key-pair used in :term:`DNSSEC` to sign :term:`zone-signing-keys` (ZSK).
-The KSK public key is signed by the parent and published as :term:`delegation-signing` (DS) record in the the parent zone.
+        Key-signing-key (KSK) is the cryptographic key-pair used in :term:`DNSSEC` to sign :term:`Zone-Signing-Keys` (ZSK).
+The KSK public key is signed by the parent and published as :term:`Delegation-Signing` (DS) record in the the parent zone.
 The child zone publishes the public part of the KSK as DNSKEY record in its own Zone.